 Final Fantasy IX

 Final Fantasy IX was a return to the series roots after several entries moved closer to science-fiction themes.
 Fans were more than delighted by the change as FFIX took a decidedly light-hearted tone, characters with a lot of class-specific specialties and a completely fantastical plot complete with royalty bloodlines and magic.
-Final Fantasy IX definitely intends to exploit nostalgia which is both a blessing and a curse.
-It's just such a contrast when compared to the previous two Final Fantasys on the PS1 that it was the perfect example of right time, right place as opposed to pushing another sc-fi setting.
-Now it is a great and beloved game in its own right for reasons mentioned above, it's just not one of the three best PS1 RPGs.
+FF IX definitely intends to exploit nostalgia which is both a blessing and a curse.
+It's just such a contrast when compared to the previous two in the series on the console that it was the perfect example of right time, right place as opposed to pushing another sci-fi setting.
+Now it is a great and beloved game in its own right for reasons mentioned above, it's just not one of the three best PSX RPGs.

 Suikoden II has developed it's reputation over time and is remembered more fondly than most.
 Suikoden II sets itself apart due to its relatively isolated story.
 And besides focusing on the character development (which does still exist and is naturally fleshed out, especially between the main character and his friend Jowy,) it is the overarching ancient conflict plagued by politics and the exciting and sometimes tragic twists and turns.
 The graphics of Suikoden II are not impressive by any means (nor were they for any PS1 game at the time) and gameplay, while solid, wasn't anything original, it is truly the remarkable setting and story that makes Suikoden II a terrific game.

 Final Fantasy Tactics